 A last bit of advice is to consult with teachers and Chinese friends who can help us if we can’t figure out the meaning of certain expressions.
-It’s often happened that I wasn’t able to understand a text because I had never read a certain book or was unaware of a proverb widely known in China which for some reason I hadn’t learned yet.
+It’s often happened that I wasn’t able to understand a text because I had never read a certain book or was unaware of a proverb is widely known in China which for some reason I hadn’t learned yet.

-Obviously, the internet and especially Baidu, with its immense database of phrases and possible examples, can be a great help: if you can’t understand what a word means in our context, just look for another example or sentence and you’ll likely be able to understand the meaning of the expression based in another phrase that contains it!
+Obviously, the internet and especially Baidu, with its immense database of phrases and possible examples, can be a great help: if you can’t understand what a word means in our context, just look for another example or sentence and you’ll likely be able to understand the meaning of the expression-based in another phrase that contains it!

-Once you understand the meaning of the text, which in my case will be a mess of notes, arrows and possible meanings, we can then move on to the next phase!
+Once you understand the meaning of the text, which in my case will be a mess of notes, arrows, and possible meanings, we can then move on to the next phase!

 Phase two: rewriting the text

 What must be done when rewriting a text in your own language?
-According to Yan Fu, it is by staying faithful to the original text, expressing it clearly and with elegance.
+According to Yan Fu, it is by staying faithful to the original text, expressing it clearly, and with elegance.
 Often we see translated texts “built” according to the structure of the original language, not written in “original” English or seemingly “foreign”: this is because at times the translator feels too attached to the original text and can’t move away from it, forgetting that, true, their task is to translate, but to also to “rewrite” into a language that is pleasant to read!

 But how can it be done?